ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 Ghosts are the easiest of all to get rid of.
 But why would you?

 Houses aren't haunted, people are haunted.
 In extreme situations, ghosts are taking hostages, turning extroversion into introversion, like a sort of paranoid schizophrenia or extreme social anxiety.
 They whisper negative thougts in your mind, tell you your loved ones and your colleagues are conspiring against you, that the birds and the squirrels are watching you.
 They taunt you about your memories and your daily experiences, they are the reason that you lay down in bed at night and you can't sleep because suddenly you've got a movie of every mistake or bad experience you've ever had playing in your head.
-In some caseses they are possessive and will literally hold you hostage in your own home, preventing you from leaving the premises.
-They also fight each other for control of you, and will punish you if they aren't able to possess you successfully.
+In some caseses they are possessive and will literally hold humans hostage in their own homes, preventing them from leaving the premises.
+They also fight each other for control of their humans, and will punish thier humans if they aren't able to possess them successfully.

 Those are just ghosts residing with you.

 Ghosts are aweful and they're everywhere, I can't speak for every ghost out there, but they are generally jerks or Karens.
-We're talking about entities that are refusing to cross over, its like someone cheated death and taught everyone and their mom how to do it.
+We're talking about entities that are refusing to cross over, maybe they made a few mistakes or maybe they've been assholes their whole life, and continue to be assholes in this one.
+Either way, they fear judgement and they shouldn't be haunting people let alone taking hostages.
+Its like someone cheated death and taught everyone and their mom how to do it.
 At best, they are like the helicopter parents of the afterlife, but all sorts of ghosts from all sorts of places can engage with your human, most of which are working to undermine them for the sake some other person's spirit team.

 Aside from the worst case scenarios, ghosts form a sort of shadow society.
 They want to own you.
 There are enough of them that have so much control over their human hosts that they litterally live for them, whether the host likes it or not.
 I'm talking about posssession, possesion so subtle that it could seem like a form of cohabitation.
 Their activities are indecernable from other human activities.
 The modern ghost isn't going to sit around and haunt your house, they are going to bounce between you and other hosts while you work, raise your family, spend time with your friends, and even join you during your religious practices.
 They hear through their humans, see through their humans and speak through their humans.

 Many deities are at the wrong end of a choke chain by ghosts.
 Ghosts are arrogant, lazy and intimidating and they cause mayhem when they don't get what they want.
 They cause mayhem even when they are getting what they want.
 All you have to do is nothing and they will antagnoize you for life.
 They have taken the karma concept to new levels, they think they are invincible and tend to harrass others into serving them.

 Think about the top 5 people in your life that drive you crazy.
 People who are always wanting something from you, always nagging you, always degrading you.
 These people have a high probablility of being possessed by ghosts.

-- If you free your humans they will be grateful that you have freed them even if they don't know who to be grateful to.
-They may be happy, at least for a time.
-It is a terrible thing to be posssessed for years... they may be happy at first but may also be sad for the time they have lost

-- july 26, august went to vt 8/7, august went to orlando, i trained peopel in orlando to do this with  POST OFFICE girl who we helped

 # Round 2: Ghosts